Canadian Forces Base Halifax: Base openings, delayed openings and closures during adverse weather conditions

 - Have a pre-storm plan and communications strategy in place for your team;

-- Get to know your subordinates/employees to foster an environment in which they are comfortable raising their concerns with you;
+- Get to know your team to foster an environment in which Defence Team members are comfortable raising their concerns with you;

-- Be available to your subordinates/employees by sharing you contact information prior to adverse weather conditions and communicate with them in a direct, timely manner;
+- Be available to your team by sharing you contact information prior to adverse weather conditions and communicate with Defence Team members in a direct, timely manner;

 - Leverage members’ work-from-home/remote work capabilities where possible; and